 While her last exhibition in New York, Dark Roads (2017–8) at A/P/A Institute, New York University, focused on the politics of migration, displacement, and refugees, the exhibition at Luhring Augustine guides us towards a more poetic reading of Zarina’s works.
 I would argue, however, that the outward simplicity of her work belies complex registers of allegory and metaphor; the personal and the political are so inextricable that to see each as separate entities is to detract meaning from the other.

-(An excellent book, Directions to My House — a firsthand account of Zarina’s life compiled by her longtime studio assistant, Sarah Burney, and published by A/P/A Institute to accompany the exhibition there — provided many of the biographical details for this review).
+(An excellent book, Directions to My House — a firsthand account of Zarina’s life co-authored with her former studio manager and longtime collaborator, Sarah Burney, and published by A/P/A Institute to accompany the exhibition there — provided many of the biographical details for this review).